blitz-research/libsgd/README.md

 * Build the libsgd/blitzmax/sgd2bmx.bmx tool and place the output executable somewhere in you system path.

-* Set the cmake option SGD_BLITZMAX_TARGET_ENABLED to 1.
-You can do this by passing -DSGD_BLITZMAX_TARGET_ENABLED=1 to cmake when configuring.
+* Set the cmake option SGD_BLITZMAX_TARGET_ENABLED to ON.
+You can do this by passing -DSGD_BLITZMAX_TARGET_ENABLED=ON to cmake when configuring.

 After building and installing, LIBSGD_INSTALL should include an additional blitzmax directory containing the SGD blitzmax module.